adamwgriffin/network/README.md

 Requirements:

 - Ruby >= 3.4
-- Rails >= 8.0
+- Bundler >= 2.7

 Run `bundle` to install dependencies.

-Run `rails db:setup` to create the database and seed it with dev data.
+Run `bin/rails db:setup` to create the database and seed it with dev data.

-Start it up with `rails server`
+Start it up with `bin/rails server`